-- With 90.5% of the District's budget dedicated to Salaries, Wages and Benefits, a reduction in these areas is a possible consideration - For Faculty & Adjunct employees, certain requirements must be considered: - Sufficient FTEF to reach FTES goals (based on FTES/FTEF ratios) - Sufficient F-T Faculty to meet FON requirements - Sufficient Instructional Expenditures to meet 50% Law requirements
+- With 90.5% of the District's budget dedicated to Salaries, Wages and Benefits, a reduction in these areas is a possible consideration - For Faculty & Adjunct employees, certain requirements must be considered: - Sufficient FTEF to reach FTES goals (based on FTES/FTEF ratios) - Sufficient F-T Faculty to meet FON requirements - Sufficient Instructional Expenditures to meet 50% Law

 - For Classifed employees, having sufficient numbers to provide adequate student services, and address the District's Total Cost of Ownership (TCO) is a consideration - For Management and Confidential employees having sufficient numbers to maintain adequate administrative supervision and oversight is a consideration - Some Benefits are negotiated obligations.
-Others are directly tied to salaries and wages and are set by regulatory rates.

-Of the latter, reductions in staff will effect a corresponding reduction in benefit-costs
+Others are that directly tied to salaries and wages and are set by regulatory rates.
+Of the latter, reductions in staff will

 - Of the remaining expenditure categories ...
-Other Operating Expenses, Supplies, Capital Outlay and Transfers ... when you consider that a majority of those expenditures are for obligated/committed expenditures ... there is simply not enough resources (in these areas) to reduce to bridge the budgetary gap - Unfortunately, a significant portion of the of the District's solutions ... to the Impact of the State's 2020-21 May Revise Budget ... will have to come from staffing reductions
+Other Operating Expenses, Supplies, Capital Outlay and Transfers ... when you consider that a majority of those expenditures are for obligated/committed expenditures ... there is simply not enough resources (in these areas) to reduce to bridge the budgetary gap - Unfortunately, a significant portion of the of the District's solutions ... to the Impact of the State's 2020-21 May Revise Budget ... will have to come

-- So, what are the options? - Currently, the District has a number of open/vacant positions ... some of which could be frozen, or eliminated - Currently, the District has approximately \$3,029,978 in Budgeted Salary for 36.70 in open/vacant positions: - F-T Faculty 11.0 Positions for \$ 999,903 - Classified 21.7 Positions for \$1,468,315 - Admin & Confidentials 4.0 Positions for \$ 561,761
+- So, what are the options? - Currently, the District has a number of open/vacant positions ... some of which could be frozen, or eliminated - Currently, the District has approximately \$3,029,978 in Budgeted Salary for 36.70 in open/vacant positions: - F-T Faculty 999,903

+11.0 Positions for